Les Ross: Xtra AM and return to BRMB

 He later purchased and preserved this locomotive in operational condition following its retirement from regular passenger service.
 Locomotive 86259 has been returned to mainline use and sees use on various rail tours, painted in its original 1960s British Rail electric blue livery.

 Saga 105.7

 BR Class 86 no 86259 "Les Ross" departing Preston with her owner Les Ross on board in her rear cab.

 On Monday 6 January 2003, Ross took over from David Hamilton, on Birmingham's Saga 105.7 FM breakfast show.
-However, in December 2004, he quit the station as he said the station management was guilty of sending "nannying" e-mails which were turning him into a "robo-jock" and was apparently barred from drinking coffee during his early show.
+However, in December 2004, Ross quit the station as he said the station management was guilty of sending "nannying" e-mails which were turning him into a "robo-jock" and was apparently barred from drinking coffee during his early show.

 Back to the BBC Radio

 BBC Radio WM re-hired Ross to present a weekly show on Sundays from 9 am to midday.
 On Sunday 6 February 2005, Ross presented his first weekly show on BBC Radio WM.
 He would also cover for various holidaying presenters on the station including Adrian Goldberg, Ed Doolan and Danny Kelly.
 Ross later hosted the afternoon show permanently.

 In addition to his Sunday morning show, on Saturday 23 July 2005, Ross also took over the Saturday Breakfast show from 6 to 9 am.